ghc/ghc/docs/users_guide/separate_compilation.rst

 - Import statements and scoping rules are exactly as in Haskell.
   To mention a non-Prelude type or class, you must import it.

-- Unlike regular modules, the exports and defined entities of a signature include not only those written in the local ``hsig`` file, but also those from inherited signatures (as inferred from the :ghc-flag:`-package-id` flags).
+- Unlike regular modules, the defined entities of a signature include not only those written in the local ``hsig`` file, but also those from inherited signatures (as inferred from the :ghc-flag:`-package-id` flags).